• Home page

 Montauban and its magnificent squares

-• At the canal port, in the summer, treat yourself to a boat trip, it's so pleasant with the sunlight, filtered by the trees along the canal...
+• At the canal port, in the summer, treat yourself to a boat trip.
+It's so pleasant with the sunlight, filtered by the trees along the canal...

 • On the Tourist Office website, you will find walking routes.